Tips to Make Swallowing Pills Easier

 Take Only One Pill at a Time

 Taking each with lots of water can make this even easier.
 Have a big sip and before swallowing pop the pill into your mouth and swallow everything.
 Wash it down with more water if necessary.
+Generally, medications should be taken with a full glass of water, unless otherwise advised by your doctor or pharmacist.

 Add Your Pills to Soft Food